aircarto/ModileAir/README.md

 * Envea Cairsens (NO2)

 ## Displays
-* OLED SSD1306
 * WS2812B RGB LED

 ## Features
 * Gets measurements from a full range of sensors
-* Transmits data with WiFi or LoRaWAN to different databases
+* Transmits data with WiFi, LoRaWAN or NBIoT to different databases
 * Fully configurable through a web interface

 ## Libraries